-14 An alternative approach to the assessment of teacher effects would rely on a regression of the teacher fixed effects (estimated from the column 2 specification) on observable teacher characteristics (see e.g. Bosshardt and Watts 1990).
+15 An alternative approach to the assessment of teacher effects would rely on a regression of the teacher fixed effects (estimated from the column 2 specification) on observable teacher characteristics (e.g., Bosshardt and Watts 1990, Aaronson et al. 2007).
 In our data this approach generates point estimates for the teacher variables that are similar to those reported in column 3, but with much larger standard errors.